 I remember when I was 17 and I declared to my mother that I was going to be a vegetarian.
 She said of course I was, and proceeded to ignore me.
 She wasn’t going to go out of her way, as she put it “for a phase”, and make special meals for me.
-I would simply have to make do with what she deemed vegetarian.
+I would simply have to make do with what she deemed ‘vegetarian’.
 It all came to an emotional head when she served me yet another baked potato.
 What it boiled down to?
 She didn’t know how to cook ‘vegetarian’.

 Skip forward 10 years and I had the luck of becoming a vegetarian chef in an Inn in the Southern United States.
 My first cooking job, and my most difficult.
 What really hit home was that Vegetarian cooking was harder than cooking with meat, because you can’t rely on sauces.
 Sauces would overwhelm the subtlety of vegetables.

 Thus said, that was for a restaurant.
-Home cooking vegetarian is SOOOO much easier!
-I was put to the test over the New Year holidays cooking for vegetarian friends who were visiting.
-It gave me the chance to dust off my veg recipes, and the result was I am converted once again.
-We are definitely incorporating many more vegetarian meals into our week.
+Home cooking vegetarian (and vegan!) is SOOOO much easier!
+I was put to the test when a vegan friend was visiting.
+It gave me the chance to search out new recipes, and the result was I discovered a whole new tasty world.

 Oh, and there is always that question about what to do with cauliflower, besides Cauliflower and Cheese.
 How about Cauliflower and Sorrel Soup or Cauliflower Pakoras?
 Both of these dishes are stunning.
 (PS: I do love Cauliflower and Cheese, but I prefer mine with bacon.)
 And if you haven’t tried Celeriac Oven chips (that weird really ugly vegetable), you haven’t lived.

 So whether you have invited friends for dinner who tell you they are vegetarian, or your daughter has just declared herself one, Don’t Panic!
 Just choose your veg, do a search and have a go.
 It really is that simple.